vulpemventures/nigiri/README.md

 ```
 - Use the `--liquid` flag to let you do experiments with the Liquid sidechain.
 A liquid daemon and a block explorer are also started when passing this flag.

-- Use the `--ln` flag to start a Core Lightning node and a LND node.
+- Use the `--ln` flag to start a Core Lightning node, a LND node and a Taro daemon.

 ### Stop nigiri